ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

      ~                                   ~                        ~
 ~~~~

-Handles are created by a 3rd party, the Handle Distributor (see {{security-and-privacy-considerations}}).
+Handles are created by a trusted third party, the Handle Distributor (see {{security-and-privacy-considerations}}).
 In the sequence diagram above, both an Attester and a Verifier subscribe to the topic "Handle" on the PubSub server.
 When the Handle Distributor generates and publishes a Handle to the "Handle" topic on the PubSub server, the PubSub server notifies the subscribers, Attester and Verifier, and forwards ("notify") the Handle to them during Handle Generation.